NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

    ```

 * **Loss**: Computes the current loss value based on the model outputs and the true labels based on the given inputs.
 You can specify which `regularization` is used to train your model here.
 By default, no regularization will be used.
+Both "L1" and "L2" Regularization are supported in HugeCTR.
+Please **Note** that `lambda` should be also specified together with 'regularizer'.

   For example:
   ```json